marcoshsq/Projeto_Cyclistic/README.md

-# Repository_of_Course_Certificates
+<h1>List of Courses Certificates</h1>

-Repository with the certificates obtained from IT-related or other relevant courses I've taken.
+This repository contains the files of certificates obtained from IT-related courses or other relevant courses I have taken.

+---